 Best Budget : Boence Slow Dispensing Treater Mat

-That’s why if you’re trying something new, like lick pads, you may want to find a lower-priced item to make sure your pup likes it before investing in a fancier model.
-This lick pad, in particular, works with any budget and comes as a two-pack (there is a blue and red set and a green and orange set) at a price even lower than most single lick mats.
+Thus, if you’re trying something new, like lick pads, you may want to find a lower-priced item to make sure your pup likes it before investing in a fancier model.
+This lick pad comes in either red or blue or as a three-pack with blue, red and yellow.
+Even the three-pack is at a lower price than most single lick mats.
 Each lick pad is a circle shape with a complicated pattern on each one to help slow down your dog’s licking time and measures 5.9 inches from end to end.

 This type of lick pad also has the added bonus of 37 little suction cups on the back to help it stick easily to most smooth surfaces.
 Glass, windows, and tile are the most recommended places to guarantee a good stick, but it also has a hanging hole at the top so you can hang it on a hook.
 This works great if you are using those quick sticky hooks too!